replicatedhq/troubleshoot.sh/docs/source/collect/http.md

 ## Included resources

-Result of each collector will be stored in the `http` directory of the support bundle.
+Result of each collector will be stored in the root directory of the support bundle.

 ### `\<collector name\>.json`